tttppp/ragl/rules.md

 4.2.4.9: Any mapmakers who vote will receive 3pts bonus on all maps they submitted

 4.2.4.10: The map with the highest score will win.
 If two maps are tied on the same score then the tiebreaker will be number of people who gave it a score (including bonus points).
 If the maps are still tied after this then the map with the lowest resource centre id wins (as shown in the links below).

+4.2.4.11: If there are fewer than five map authors then the map contest will not be run.

 ## 4.3 Game disconnects